How to Put Out Lithium Battery Fire

 Lithium-ion Battery Fires

 According to the Clean Energy Institute, they can also be damaged at high voltages, which results in thermal runaway and combustion in some cases.
-This has caused significant issues, as with the Boeing 787 fleet, which was grounded due to onboard fires.
+This has caused significant issues, as with the Boeing 787 fleet, which in recent years was grounded due to onboard lithium ion battery fires.
 Because of the risks associated with these batteries, several shipping companies refuse to ship batteries in bulk by plane.

 Lithium batteries necessitate safety mechanisms to limit voltage and internal pressures, which can increase weight and, in some cases, limit performance.
 According to the Clean Energy Institute, the batteries can lose capacity and fail “after several years.”